Investigation of structure-property-relationships

 CHIL-based Polymers and Hydrogels

 Hydrogels are three-dimensional polymer networks that swell but do not dissolve in water.
 They are either prepared by polymerizing water-soluble monomers in the presence of a crosslinker or by crosslinking an already existing (bio)polymer.
 Hydrogels are commonly used as superabsorbers (e.g. in diapers), in wound-dressing or as water-reservoir in agriculture among many other applications.
 An often researched aspect of hydrogels is their ability to intake other water-soluable substances together with water, thus allowing a slow emission of said substance from the hydrogel over time.
-We want to investigate hydrogels produced from CHIL-based monomers for their swelling properties, biocompatibility and other characteristics.
+We are investigating Glucosyl Vinyl Imidazolium (GVIM)-based monomers for the synthesis of hydrogels and subsequently their swelling degree, rheological properties, biocompatibility and more.

 CHILs in Biocatalysis